Kenmore Air: 2018

 Kenmore Air and Harbour Air started a new seaplane service between Downtown Vancouver, BC and Downtown Seattle, WA on April 26, 2018.
 The service was suspended by Kenmore and Harbour air after the COVID-19 pandemic caused international travel to become inaccessible.
-Harbour Air has since resumed service into Lake Union but Kenmore has not resumed scheduled service to Vancouver.
+Kenmore Air has resumed scheduled service to Vancouver.

+2023

+Kenmore Air Express began twice daily service from Friday Harbor to Victoria International Airport in the city of Sidney.
+The flight is operated on Kenmore's Cessna 208B Caravan.
+The flight departs and arrives into the Friday Harbor airport with options to connect through to both Boeing Field and Paine Field.